Starry Starry Nght with a Black Cat and a Ginger Cat on a Hill!

 The horse that I mostly rode after passing muster first with Tammy was Goldie.
 As you would guess, she was a very light liver chestnut, or as Rusty put it, a temperamental bloody redhead—funny considering he was a redhead as well.
 She could go from one week to the next varying so much in temper that sometimes I could tell before even touching her whether it was worth a ride that day or not.
 I could ride sometimes without touching the reins and just leg pressure to fighting every step of the ride… Rusty was correct, but I still loved her.

-Misty was there as well; she was young and still being broken in.
-Rusty had her earmarked for you three Rendell kids.
-He rode her once or twice, but then I rode her a few times to check her out.
+Misty, a lovely light chestnutt with roan colouring, was there as well; she was young and still being broken in.
+Rusty had her earmarked for his eldest Grandson, James Rendell.
+(James became her regular rider and Misty went to live at Twin Ridges.) then I rode her a few times to check her out.
 She was lovely and gentle and had a great nature.
 I think it was her that stepped through a fence or something and had a deep inverted V-shaped wound on her leg.
 She was shifted to the house backyard out of the dirt, and each day for many weeks, Rusty would check the wound, trimming and debriding it, and eventually, it healed flat and smooth with a small scar.
 Helping him was gruesome, but she handled it well, and it was a good outcome—if left to heal unaided, she would have had a huge scarred lump.
 I remember riding her once down a firebreak when a bird startled her, and she leapt sideways.
 I recall looking down to see the dirt below and thinking SHIT… just as she jinked back under me, and all was well again.
 A polite and well-mannered animal.

-There was another gray mare whose name I can’t recall.
-Rusty purchased her to have foals with Toby, but she never fell pregnant and was sold.
-Another grey (white) mare—Variety, I think was her name—was purchased, and she was the mother to Flicka, Cherry, and Lady.
+There was another grey mare whose name I can’t recall.
+Rusty purchased her from his friend Len White at Narrakup near Albany to have foals with Toby, but she never fell pregnant and was sold.
+Another grey (white) mare—Variety, I think was her name—was also purchased from the White's and she was the mother to Flicka, Cherry, and Lady.
 Flicka and Cherry were paired together for the double buggy.
-Lady was quite small and delicate, had a soft pink nose, and was only halter broke, all three being gray/white.
+Lady was quite small and delicate, had a soft pink nose, and was only halter broke, all three being grey/white.

 We usually rode for about an hour, checking the sheep and cows, moving them as needed.
 Then it was back to the house for the most marvellous afternoon tea—Verna certainly could cook.
 Then it was back for another ride, usually the same horse but not always; they would wait tied to the rail.
 After we had finished riding, we would hose them down to get rid of any sweat marks.
 They enjoyed it in summer, not so much in the winter, then a nice roll in the sand to dry off.
 Once all the work was done, we would give them hay fed from the stook[?] hay pile; this had been baled into little sheafs and stored in a shelter near the corral, the string cut from Rusty’s pocket knife, always on hand in his pocket.